Dreaming381/LatiosFrameworkMiniDemos/FeatureSamples/Assets/QVVS/Tutorial/QVVS Transforms Tutorial.md

 ## Step 3: Motion History

 This scene shows the player on a moving platform with motion history.
 The motion of the moving platform is accounted for in the player’s movement, using the motion history of the moving platform.
 The `PreviousTransform` component stores the `WorldTransform` value at the start of simulation.
 Then the `WorldTransform` of the moving platform is updated, which makes it different from the `PreviousTransform` value.
 This difference is read by the player to offset it.

+## Step 4: Scale and Stretch

+This scene shows an animation that applies scale and stretch to different entities in the hierarchy.
+Scale is applied to the Root, and is inherited by all entities.
+However, Root’s child Stem has animated stretch.
+This scales Stem’s child Top’s local position offset relative to Stem’s local origin, but otherwise does not affect Top in any way.
+Top can then be stretched independently.

+## Step 5: Anchor Offsets

+When stretching a parent, it is important to remember that this moves the child object’s position, which is dependent on the child object’s origin point.
+However, often times, it is desired for the child to maintain visual contact with the parent.
+This scene shows a common configuration mistake, and how to rectify it using intermediate anchor offset entities.
+The anchor entity defines a point on the parent’s visual surface that should be tracked.
+The child is offset from this tracked point to maintain visual contact.

+## Step 6: Instantiating World Entities

+This scene shows how to instantiate entities in world-space.
+Because `TransformAspect` cannot be used in command buffers, `WorldTransform` is used here.
+It is safe to use `WorldTransform` directly for prefabs or root entities.
+This example also shows how to preserve the scale and stretch from the prefab, and how to use the static `qvvs` class to transform an offset used for the spawn location.